 As a marketing strategy, a customer loyalty program is rather straightforward.
 These programs aim at enticing customers to stay at a particular brand or group by offering incentives to do so.
 These could be room discounts, perks, room upgrades, etc. The more often you stay, the more points you get, enabling you to move up tiers and unlock better rewards over time.
 A customer loyalty program is good for the hotel, as it drives occupancy, and for the customer, who feels like they get something for their continuous business.

-In today’s technology-savvy world, we understand tokenization as the process of turning sensitive data into non-sensitive data tokens that can be shared or traded without compromising the underlying information.
+In today’s technology-savvy world, we understand tokenisation as the process of turning sensitive data into non-sensitive data tokens that can be shared or traded without compromising the underlying information.
 Banks use tokens to transmit banking details to a payment processor, for example, to prevent data breaches.

-But tokenization itself is a concept as old as mankind itself.
+But tokenisation itself is a concept as old as mankind itself.
 Clay tokens used to count, store, and communicate financial data are known to have been used circa 4,000 BC in regions today known as the Middle East.
 Early tokens were individual pieces made in different sizes to represent quantity.
 Later, the tokens would be etched with lines or dots to denote the quality of whatever they represented.
 Ancient Egyptians, for example, would use tokens carved out of wood pieces in the shape of a loaf of bread or a jug of beer.
 In later centuries, copper tokens would be used as rewards for purchasing certain items.
 These tokens could be exchanged for other goods or services.

 In simple terms, a token is a representation of value that the customer uses to access certain perks, goods, or services.